How to Change Your Lifestyle

 WritingWarmSerenity

-This guided practice helps you:
+This guided practice is designed to help you:

-• See your current life more clearly
+• see your current life more clearly

-• Recognise emotional and energy patterns
+• recognise emotional and energy patterns

-• Identify areas of alignment and misalignment
+• identify areas of alignment and misalignment

-• Develop honest self-awareness
+• develop honest self-awareness

 There are no right answers.